Testing smart contracts on Cardano

 - prop_RandomActionsIsConsistent – pure random actions.
 Our testing model has internal assertions and must confirm all these assertions for any sequence of actions.

-- prop_BurnValidatingInEmulatorIsWorks – checks that ValidateBurn correctly work in testing models.
+- prop_BurnValidatingInEmulatorIsWorks – checks that ValidateBurn correctly works in the testing model.

 Using the Plutus platform’s extensive testing capabilities, we checked the performance of our application and corrected many bugs.